Ngaruawahia United AFC

 Ngaruawahia United AFC is an association football club based in Ngāruawāhia, New Zealand.
 They compete in the NRFL Championship, following back-to-back promotions from the WaiBOP Premiership in 2021 and NRFL Division 2 in 2022.
 Ngaruawahia United AFC play their home matches at Centennial Park, Ngāruawāhia.

-Club history
+History

 The club was formed in 1968 as Ngaruawahia United, made up primarily of the teenagers attending Ngaruawahia High School.
 Following the amalgamation of Ngaruawahia United and Affco Rangers in 1977 the club became known as Ngaruawahia-Affco United.
 In 1986 Affco was dropped from the name.